bakkerme/ai-news-processor/docs/benchmark.md

    cd bench
    go run .
    ```

+   The default model used is `qwen2.5-72b-instruct`.
+You can modify the `model` variable in the benchmark code to use other compatible models.

 3. **Review results**:
    Console logs trace each loading and evaluation stage.
 The final JSON file in `bench/results/` includes detailed item evaluations and aggregate metrics.